-Most boards require 4 layers.
-Adding more layers can help reduce the board size but at a higher cost.
-Although the cost decreases as the board size decreases, the number of layers has a much greater impact on cost.
+Although the board cost increases as the board size increases, the number of layers has a much greater impact on cost.
 So bigger boards with few layers are cheaper than smaller boards with more layers.

 Advanced PCB technologies, like blind and buried vias, can also be used to decrease board size even further.
 But these technologies will add thousands to your prototyping costs so only use them if absolutely necessary.